kjolley/BIGSdb/README.txt

+v1.36.0: *Option to link isolate field values to a lookup table containing GPS
+          coordinates to facilitate mapping by e.g. town/city.
+         *Display maps for these fields in isolate info page and in Field Breakdown plugin.
+         *Script to automatically lookup GPS coordinates for towns and cities from linked fields, using the Geonames database.
-v1.35.3: *Improve GPS mapping in FieldBreakdown plugin - users can dynamically
-          change pointer colour and size, and the map is automatically centred and zoomed on displayed points.
+         *Optionally export GPS coordinates from above in the Microreact plugin. v1.35.3: *Improve GPS mapping in FieldBreakdown plugin - users can dynamically change pointer colour and size, and the map is automatically centred and zoomed on displayed points.